Pull requests are a form of documentation

 • CC or fixes related issues - to create a trail of breadcrumbs to improve discoverability and allow others to opt-in to additional context.
 As an added bonus, it will auto close the tracking issue for you.

-• Task lists - To reflect the current state of the PR - e.g. “TODO: add tests” and to capture process
+• Task lists - To reflect the current state of the PR - for example “TODO: add tests” and to capture process

 • Screenshots or animated GIFs - to illustrate UI changes without requiring other to spin up a dev environment